lj020326/ansible-datacenter/docs/ansible/ansible-idempotent-roles/ansible-idempotent-roles.md

 ## Example - Using site.yml to set the firewall state independently from any implementing roles

-Now that FW state has been established in the inventory, the FW state for multiple apps can be set simply by running the `bootstrap-linux-firewalld` role directly from the site.yml.
+Once the FW state configurations have been established in the inventory, the FW state across multiple apps can be set simply by running the `bootstrap-linux-firewalld` role directly from the site.yml.

-The role will automatically dereference all the app-specific FW configuration setting dictionaries and compose/merge/coalesce a complete list of all FW configs.
+The role will automatically dereference/merge/combine all the app-specific FW configuration setting dictionaries sourced from the respective group_vars and coalesce a complete list of all FW configs.

 [site.yml](https://github.com/lj020326/ansible-datacenter/blob/main/site.yml#L210-L219):
 ```yaml